wondrousWebWorks/burgersaurus-rex/testing.md

 - Verify that clicking the **Add Product** button with a valid form add the product to the menu :heavy_check_mark:
 - Confirm that a success message is displayed notifying the user that product was added successfully :heavy_check_mark:
 - Confirm that the user is redirected to the **Menu** page :heavy_check_mark:

+### Edit Product Page

+- Verify that the page heading displays correctly :heavy_check_mark:
+- Verify that the page heading's colour changes when **dark mode** is selected :heavy_check_mark:
+- Confirm that the **Edit Product** form has a background colour matching that of the theme :heavy_check_mark:
+- Confirm that an alert message is displayed notifying the user of which product is being edited :heavy_check_mark:
+- Confirm that the **Category** dropdown features all categories and that the product's existing category is selected :heavy_check_mark:
+- Verify that the product's existing *name* is displayed in the **Name** input :heavy_check_mark:
+- Verify that the product's existing *description* is displayed in the **Description** input :heavy_check_mark:
+- Confirm that the product's existing price is listed in the **Price** input :heavy_check_mark:
+- Confirm that the **Is vegetarian** checkbox is selected or not depending on the product :heavy_check_mark:
+- Confirm that the **Allergen** dropdown features all allergens and tha the product's existing allergens are selected :heavy_check_mark:
+- Verify that the **Back To Menu** button redirects the user back to the menu :heavy_check_mark: :heavy_check_mark:
+- Verify that clicking the **Edit Product** button with a valid form edits the product's values :heavy_check_mark: :heavy_check_mark:
+- Confirm that the user is then redirected to the **Menu** page :heavy_check_mark:
+- Confirm that a **success** message is displayed notifying the user that the product has been edited successfully :heavy_check_mark:

 ### Cart Page